-Kauai’s geological time-line stretches back over 5 million years, making it the oldest inhabited land mass of the Hawaiian archipelago.
+Kauai’s geological timeline stretches back over 5 million years, making it the oldest inhabited land mass of the Hawaiian archipelago.
 A lush, tropical paradise, its verdant beauty has rightfully earned it the nickname ‘The Garden Isle’.
 But it is so much more than just stunning vistas.
 A rich, storied past beckons with tales passed down through the generations – traditions that are as anchored in history as they are shrouded in mystery.
 Come, let the ancient narratives lead you to a new appreciation of all that this ‘separate kingdom’ (known as Taua’i in the native dialect) has to offer.
 Below check out The Timeless Beauty of Kauai: Mysteries and History.

-The Little People of Kauai: Long believed by outsiders to be nothing more than whimsical figments of folklore, today’s scholars wonder if the fabled tribe of the Menehune weren’t actual descendents of the Marquesens – the first settlers to arrive on the Hawaiian Islands.
+The Little People of Kauai: Long believed by outsiders to be nothing more than whimsical figments of folklore, today’s scholars wonder if the fabled tribe of the Menehune weren’t actual descendants of the Marquesens – the first settlers to arrive on the Hawaiian Islands.
 These magical forest dwellers are described as standing no more than two feet tall.
-Some accounts even place their height at a mere two-three inches!
+Some accounts even place their height at a mere two-three inch!

 They were so skilled in both engineering and construction even Time could not erase evidence of their handiwork:

 - The Alekoko Fishpond and the remnants of the Menehune Ditch are but two still-standing examples of their building expertise.